In Australia, this medicine is subject to additional monitoring. This will allow quick

 Taking other medicines

 Tell your doctor or pharmacist if you are taking any other medicines, including any

-that you buy without a prescription from your pharmacy, supermarket or health food
+that you get without a prescription from your pharmacy, supermarket or health food

-FIRAZYR can interact with other medicines eg ACE inhibitors (as previously discussed).
+FIRAZYR can interact with other medicines, e.g. ACE inhibitors (as previously discussed).

 Food and drink have no effect on the action of FIRAZYR.

-How FIRAZYR is used
+How to use FIRAZYR

-Injections are usually administered by healthcare professionals.
+FIRAZYR injections are usually administered by healthcare professionals.
 If you wish

 a lot of HAE attacks or if you live far from a hospital or doctor), you will be trained

 on how to give yourself an injection.